WHACK!

 Regardless of the size and location of a chip or crack, it's always advisable to have it repaired quickly.
 If you wait some time to repair it, dirt can work its way into the damaged area, affecting the effectiveness and clarity of the repair.

 Finally, bear in mind that if your windshield took a big enough hit, it may simply be beyond saving.
-Major impacts (BIG objects) or accident damage go beyond what any repair facility can fix.
-In these severe cases, replacement is a must.
+Major impacts (

 How much will this cost?